T A X . H K

 The Future of Excise Duties in Hong Kong: Trends and Predictions

-• Four Dutiable Commodities: Liquor, tobacco, hydrocarbon oil, and methyl alcohol
+• Four Dutiable Commodities: Hong Kong taxes only liquor, tobacco, hydrocarbon oil, and methyl alcohol

 • Wine & Beer: Duty-free since February 2008